Priyanshu-Kumaar/ai-car-marketplace/README.md

 npm install

 # Set up environment variables
-Create an .env file in yout project and insert all the keys related to Clerk,Supabase,Arcjet etc.
+Create an .env file in your project and insert all the keys related to Clerk,Supabase,Arcjet etc.
 # Add your Supabase, Clerk, Gemini API keys, etc.

 # Run the development server